 Who is on the panel of judges?

-We will have five total judges.
-Next Century Cities and Google Fiber will both provide digital inclusion or broadband adoption experts, and the specific people serving on the judge’s panel will be announced at a later date.
+We will have nine total judges.
+Next Century Cities and Google Fiber will both provide digital inclusion or broadband adoption experts.
+Find a full list of judges here.

 2015 Digital Inclusion Leadership Awards Winners